arnieSkyNet/Check-Internet-sites-up/README.md

 ---

 ## ✨ Features
-- Runs on Raspberry Pi and standard Linux systems
+- Runs on Raspberry Pi and standard Linux systems aswell as MS Windows
 - Detects Internet connectivity loss quickly
 - Logs failures and restorations with timestamps
 - Lightweight — suitable for background service use